Berkshire County Court Records

 - Guardianship medical reports: Clinical evaluations filed in guardianship and conservatorship cases may be restricted from public inspection.

-- Personal identifiers: Social Security numbers, financial account numbers, and certain other sensitive data must be redacted from publicly accessible filings pursuant to Rule 1:15.
+- Personal identifiers: Social Security numbers, financial account numbers, and certain other sensitive data must be redacted from publicly accessible filings under Rule 1:15.

-Any person denied access to records they believe should be public may file a written request with the clerk, and if denied, may petition the court for review under the procedures outlined in Rule 1:15.
+If you're denied access to records you believe should be public, you may file a written request with the clerk.
+If access is still denied, you can petition the court for review under the procedures outlined in Rule 1:15.

 Berkshire County Criminal Court Records

-Criminal cases in Berkshire County are heard across multiple court divisions depending on the severity of the charges and the location of the alleged offense.
+Criminal cases in Berkshire County are handled across multiple court divisions depending on the severity of the charges and where the alleged offense occurred.

 Jurisdiction by Offense Type

-- Superior Court: Felony cases carrying potential state prison sentences, including homicide, armed robbery, major drug trafficking, and other serious offenses.
-The Berkshire Superior Court at 76 East Street in Pittsfield handles these matters, with the Superior Court Clerk maintaining all associated files.
+- Superior Court: Felony cases carrying potential state prison sentences — including homicide, armed robbery, major drug trafficking, and other serious offenses.
+The Berkshire Superior Court at 76 East Street in Pittsfield handles these matters, and the Superior Court Clerk maintains all associated files.

 - Juvenile Court: Criminal matters involving defendants under the age of 18 are adjudicated in the Berkshire Juvenile Court.